Elizabeth Brice (performer): Biography

 Brice was born Bessie S. Shaler in Findlay, Ohio, on February 21, 1883 to John Shaler and Fannie C. Wise.
 In March 1901, shortly after her 18th birthday, she married Fred J. Wilkinson in Essex, Ontario, Canada.
+Before becoming an actress and singer she worked as a stenographer for the Toledo Bee.
+After seeing a musical in Toledo, she decided she wanted to pursue a career on the stage and went to New York where she began working as chorus girl in the Broadway productions of A Chinese Honeymoon (1902-1903), The Runaways (1903), and Red Feather (1904).